 - A stegosaur evolving humanlike upright bipedality is highly improbable

 So, I addressed most of these and moved on to Version 1, which I posted to Reddit in both r/triathlon and r/SpeculativeEvolution.

 Version 1: Velocetus triathlus

-With this creature, I made sure it had a skeleton that actually made sense.
-I flipped it over relative to Homo cephalothorax but kept the idea that it would swim with one set of limbs and run/cycle with the other set: Velocetus swims with its legs, then flips over and does the rest with its arms.
+With this creature, I flipped it over relative to Velopelta but kept the idea that it would swim in one configuration and then run/cycle completely differently: Velocetus swims with its legs, then flips over and does the rest with its arms.
 It doesn’t need to change clothes or anything to transition between any of the events–its blubber acts as a natural wetsuit, and it installs toe clips into its hooves like a horseshoe prior to the race.
 “Velocetus” means “swift whale”–I imagined this creature evolving from a hoofed whale ancestor like Indohyus, but taking a completely different strategy to a semi-aquatic lifestyle, using its hind legs for propulsion like a pinniped rather than its tail, and keeping its hooves for effective terrestrial locomotion.

 I got a lot of good feedback on Reddit about the flaws of this design:

-- It doesn’t look very aerodynamic on the bicycle
+- It looks the opposite of aerodynamic on the bicycle

 - The blowhole is compressed while on the bicycle–looks hard to breathe